adamshostack/conflictmodeling/2-Threats/README.md

 There's work to mine by at least Kate Starbird and Craig Silverman.

 ### Elections
 At Facebook's F8 Conference in 2018, Alex Stamos presented a taxomony:

 * Attacks on knowledge including amplification of fake messages
 * Safety of elections: harrassment, account takeover, threats of violence against voters, candidates, election officials
 * attempts to disenfranchise/reduce turnout
+* attempts to confuse votres to vote for a different candidate